Contest a Citation

-Note: If the parking citations were issued to the vehicle while it was stolen, you must provide a complete police report, not just the police report number, with your protest.
+Note: If the parking citations were issued to the vehicle while it was stolen, you must provide a complete police report with your protest, not just the police report number.
 You can submit your request for a police report on the SFPD website.

 SECOND-LEVEL PROTEST (ADMINISTRATIVE HEARING)

-If you were denied at the Administrative Hearing level, you have thirty (30) days from the date of the hearing decision to appear at Superior Court, 850 Bryant Street, Room 145, Monday–Friday, between 8:00 am and 3:30 pm, to request a de novo hearing.
+1. In-Person: Appear in person at Superior Court, 850 Bryant Street, Room 145, Monday–Friday (excluding holidays), between 8:30 am and 12:30 pm.
 Bring all documents regarding the citation with you.
 Upon your appearance, a court date will be assigned.
 A filing fee of $25 will be charged by the Superior Court.
 If the judge rules in your favor, the citation fine and court filing fees will be refunded by mail.